noinil/py_sdvb/README.md

 ### Manually add to `$PATH`

-If not using `pip` to install, probably you need these commands:
+If py_sdvb is not installed with `pip`, probably you need to run these commands:

 ```bash
 ln -s /path/to/py_sdvb/pysdvb/sdvb.py /usr/local/bin/pysdvb